gvwilson/sensibleadventures/nardica/nardica.md

 to maximize the power-to-thrust ratios of---

 Her head swam.
-She clutched the railing to stop herself from falling to the deck and squeezed her eyes shut.
+She clutched the railing and squeezed her eyes shut.
-For one long moment she could actually see the *Bengal*'s engines as if they were laid out on a screen, the parts exploded and zoomed to make every intricate detail clear.
+She could *see* the *Bengal*'s engines as if they were laid out on a screen, the parts exploded and zoomed to make every intricate detail clear.

-She swallowed back a sudden wave of nausea.
+She swallowed back her nausea.
-She couldn't know that.
-The general principles,
-sure,
-she'd seen those in a dozen different tutorials and reference guides, but the details---those were classified.
+She had studied the general principles in a dozen different lessons, but the details---those were classified.
-Every attempt she had ever dared make to delve into them had ended immediately in a screen full of square red warning signs.
+The one attempt she had ever dared make to delve into them had ended in a screen full of square red warning signs and a stern lecture from Aunt Naggie the next morning when the cease and desist order arrived from Halley's core.

-"Dammit, girl, what're you doin' lazin' about?"
+"Dammit, girl, stop lazin' about!"
-Uncle Jack's familiar bellow brought her back to where she was.
+Uncle Jack's familiar bellow brought her back to herself.
-"Get down below and check every one o' those crates an' make sure they're strapped in right,
-'cuz if any of 'em tumbles,
+"Get down below and make sure every one o' those crates is strapped in right, 'cuz if any of 'em tumble,
-it'll come out o' your hide!"
+I'm gonna toss you over the affin' side!"

 She struggled to her feet,
-the image of the *Bengal*'s engines already fading.
+her vision of the *Bengal*'s engines already fading.
 "Yessir," she mumbled.
 He harrumphed and pulled his head back into the pilot house as she walked shakily astern.